 The meaning of eco-friendly directly translates to 'earth friendly' or not harmful to the environment.
 Eco-friendly is usually set as a descriptive term for goods and services that generate little to no environmental harm as a byproduct of their use.

-It is a common misconception that eco-friendliness is a modern trend which has emerged over the last decade.
-However, the notion of 'being eco-friendly' actually first came to light in the 1960's.
+It is a common misconception that eco-friendliness is a modern trend that has emerged over the last decade.
+However, the concept of “being eco-friendly” came first to light in the 1960s.
 It has only integrated into our lives in recent years as we have developed a greater understanding of our environment and the simple things we can do to prevent permanent environmental damage.

 Importance of eco-friendly products

-The importance of eco-friendly products is echoed by an international cry to conserve energy, minimize our carbon footprint and reduce greenhouse gas emissions.
-This is no surprise as global sea levels have risen 7 centimeters alone in the last 25 years!
+The importance of eco-friendly products is vocalized by an international cry to conserve energy, minimize our carbon footprint, and reduce greenhouse gas emissions.
+It is no surprise as global sea levels have risen 7 centimetres in the last 25 years!

-Are you advised to use eco-friendly products?
+So, should you use eco-friendly products?
 Yes, using more eco-friendly products is a perfect way to start preventing the increase of dramatic global warming side effects from occurring.

-Let's start by answering some of the most common questions about eco-friendly lifestyle at home:
+Let's start by answering some of the most common questions about an eco-friendly lifestyle at home: